curateteaching/digitalpedagogy/keywords/community.md

 Engaging students in the task of translating and annotating Beowulf for modern readers, Tim Arner (Grinnell College) created a for-students, by-students teaching edition of the early English text.
 The digital text offers an example of how public digital humanities projects can reframe students as teachers, democratizing not only access to but production of knowledge online.

-With even more multimedia elements, Digital Dubliners http://digitaldubliners.com/ (developed by students at Boston College) offers another example of students creating texts for other students--in this case, emphasizing the cultural context of Joyce’s Dublin.
-In this way, students develop a sense of community not only with their co-editors but also with imagined, future peer readers of these texts.
+In this way, students develop a sense of community not only with their co-editors but also with imagined, future peer readers of a text.

 ### The Passport Project
  ![screenshot](images/community-Passport-Project.png)